 How to serve this dip

-Plain potato chips, that's my first choice, always!
+- Plain potato chips are my first choice, always!
 They go so well with it (this is definitely a chip dip) and are easy to purchase, you may have one at home already.

-- Make an onion dip platter with the dip in center stage surrounded with potato chips, bread, etc. Maybe some olives too in another bowl.
+- Make an onion dip platter with the dip in the center surrounded by potato chips, breadsticks and fresh veggies such as carrot sticks.
+Maybe some olives in another bowl.
 Beer is always a good pairing.

 Related recipes you might like: